typesense/typesense-website/docs-site/content/30.0/api/README.md

 ### New Features

+- **IPv6 Support:** Typesense now supports binding to and serving requests over IPv6 addresses, enabling seamless integration and connectivity in modern IPv6-only or dual-stack networks.

 ### Enhancements
 - Add support for optional document copying when cloning collections ([Docs](https://typesense.org/docs/30.0/api/collections.html#clone-collection-with-documents)).
 - Support `!` as standalone negation operator in filters, allowing `field:![value]` syntax as alternative to `field:!=[value]`.
 - Add support for Azure OpenAI models in Natural Language Search ([Docs](https://typesense.org/docs/30.0/api/natural-language-search.html#supported-model-types)).
 - Add configurable token truncation for string fields to improve exact match filtering on long strings ([Docs](https://typesense.org/docs/30.0/api/collections.html#field-parameters)).
 - Add GCP service account authentication for auto-embedding with GCP models ([Docs](https://typesense.org/docs/30.0/api/vector-search.html#service-account-authentication)).
+- Improved synonym matching logic: Previously, synonym matches with a higher number of tokens (query/synonym) would be ranked higher.
+Now, matches are ranked by how well they match the query/synonyms overall, not just by the number of matched tokens.

 ### Bug Fixes
 - Fix parsing of `_eval()` expressions when backticks are used to wrap strings containing parentheses.